-The sun in Australia can be fierce, so remember to always pack a long sleeve top, preferably with a lightweight and breathable fabric if you are going to be spending a lot of time in the sun.
+The sun in Perth can be fierce, so remember to always pack a long sleeve top, preferably with a lightweight and breathable fabric if you are going to be spending a lot of time in the sun.
 This can also be helpful in the cooler months, to keep you warm as you get started, or stop for a rest.

 Although not a backpack item, Long pants are recommended for all year round in Australia.
 They not only help to keep you more protected from the sun, and keep you warmer in the cooler months, but they also help protect you from bush critters such as ticks, and snakes.
 In the unlikely event that you should be bitten by a snake on the trail, long pants will encourage the snake to close down on his ‘pray’ at first contact.
 If this is a pair of loose fitted hiking pants, then you have a much smaller likelihood of the snake bite reaching your skin!

-If you are spending any prolonged period of time in the Australian sun, you should always bring a hat.
+If you are spending any period of time in the Australian sun, you should always bring a hat.
 Make sure it covers your entire face, and preferably your neck too.